akoenig/helm-prisma/readme.md

 datamodel: datamodel.graphql
 ```

-In fact, a `prisma deploy` would deploy the service to the Prisma server which is running on the Kubernetes cluster then.
+In fact, a `prisma deploy` would deploy the service to the Prisma server which is running on the Kubernetes cluster.

 ## Uninstalling the Prisma server